twhipple/Modeling_Earthquake_Damage/README.md

 ## Introduction
-I'm trying to predict the ordinal variable "damage_grade", which represents a level of damage to the building that was hit by the earthquake.
+I'm trying to predict the ordinal variable "damage_grade", which represents a level of damage to the building that was hit by the earthquake caused by the 2015 Gorkha earthquake in Nepal.
 There are 3 grades of the damage:

 1 represents low damage
 2 represents a medium amount of damage